 For the next few centuries both tribes battled in often bloodied wars to prove whose religion was best at offering salvation.

 Some in the tribes preached tolerance, encouraging co-existence of both religions; some got turned off religion altogether.
-Some felt there had to be more; they felt a there was connection to something within that was more innate and required less external control.
+Some felt there had to be more; they felt there was a connection to something within that was more innate and required less external control.

 This group was rediscovering the original expression of religion, one which was based on a simple way of living that fostered an inner connection.
 They worked hard to explore the possibility that the religion that had been sold was very different to what they could feel religion truly was.